Landscapes Across the Mediterranean (CrossMED)

 • 10.
 Part 10: Mediterranean value-scapes.
 Exploring the Contents and Forms of Axiological Reform

-1. Natural-scape and the space-time consumption
+1. Natural-scape and space-time consumption

 2. Urban-scape and suburbanization.

-3. Real Estate-scape and Addressing Housing Deprivation
+3. Real Estate-scape and housing deprivation

-4. Tourism-scape and its Socio-Environmental Impacts
+4. Tourism-scape and social-environmental impacts

-5. Cultural-scape and the local identities dissolution
+5. Cultural-scape and local identities dissolution

-6. Coastal-scape and public functions deprivation
+6. Coastal-scape and public functions abdication

 7. Energy-scape and land entropy